hamzaPixl/crypto-folio/README.md

   > Add a file named `src/config/wallet/xlm.js` or whatever you want.
 The content is something like this. when **XXX** is how   much you hold in this cryptocurrency.

+  > Add the file into `src/config/wallet/index.js` and export it.

   ```javascript
   import React from 'react';